ckdjrkffz/controlling_keyword_position/README.md

-## Overview
+# Controlling keywords and their positions in text generation
-This is code for an experiment to reproduce the paper.
-During the review, refer to this code if necessary.
+This is the code to reproduce our paper. [arXiv](https://arxiv.org/pdf/2304.09516.pdf)

 ## Requirement
 ```